During our four-year study programme, we combine theory with practice and invest a great deal in your personal

-Hotel Management School Maastricht has various projects in which third or fourth-year students work (together) and make a positive contribution to the environment, the school or others around us.
+Hotel Management School Maastricht has various projects in which students work (together) and make a positive contribution to the environment, the school or others around us.
 We call these projects ComIn (Community Involvement).
 In addition to the regular lessons, you will invest time and energy in a community project.

 First-year students practice in the Teaching Hotel.
 In the second and fourth year, you can choose from beautiful places around the world, to do an internship.
 Do you want to know more about these internships?
 You can read more details here, internships or read the blogs from students about their internship experience.

 During the bachelor's programme of Hotel Management School Maastricht, you will be trained to become a knowledgeable, hospitality manager.